tilemmpon/Singapore-Maritime-Dataset-Trained-Deep-Learning-Models/README.md

   GeForce GTX 1070 with 8GB memory) and should be treated more as relative timings in many cases.
 Also note that desktop GPU timing does not always reflect mobile run time.
 For example Mobilenet V2 is faster on mobile devices than Mobilenet V1, but is slightly slower on desktop GPU.
+The times were infered using [Tensorflow_object_detection_time Jupyter notebook](https://github.com/tilemmpon/Singapore-Maritime-Dataset-Trained-Deep-Learning-Models/blob/master/NOTEBOOKS/Tensorflow_object_detection_time.ipynb).
 * mAP 0.5 IOU detector performance on subset of the test part of dataset trained on.
   Here, higher is better, and I only report bounding box mAP rounded to the nearest integer.